Emergent Vision Technologies (EVT)

 and can be downloaded from here.

 The Emergent SDK comes with headers, libraries and examples.
 To install the SDK

 refer to the Software Installation section of EVT Camera User’s Manual.
 Users need to log in to find be

 The Emergent SDK depends on Rivermax SDK v1.11.11 and Mellanox OFED Network Drivers v5.7 which needs to be installed by SDK Manager.

 To avoid installing Rivermax SDK and Mellanox OFED Network Drivers as part of Emergent SDK, use following command.

 sudo ./install_eSdk.sh no_mellanox

-After installation of the software, execute the steps below to bring up the camera node on the Holoscan devkits in dGPU mode.
+After installation of the software, execute below steps to bring up the camera node on Clara devkit in dGPU mode.

 openibdto configure Mellanox device, if not already.